 Twelve months ago, I was invited to comment on the first tentative words looking for a story.
-Across the Atlantic — crossed by more than 30 million Europeans but never by me — the artist and writer Joshua Kent Bookman had begun the exploration of the migrant experience as represented in literature.
+Across that same Atlantic crossed by more than 30 million Europeans, Joshua Kent Bookman had begun the exploration of the migrant experience as represented in literature.
 By borrowing moments and trajectories from Swedish-, Bengali-, Italian- and American writers and their take on the translocational experience, he gave them new life and relevance.
 Paths were crossed, glances exchanged, recipes re-invented.
 Like me, Bookman was reminded of his own past, his colonist American origin, that is, migrary per definition, entitled by policy.

 Integrating accounts, characters and conditions from these literary pieces, he frames the contemporary in the atemporal, mapping fragments of narratives that repeat and mirror themselves, across continents, over centuries.
 But this is no geographical cartography, but one of relationships and memory.
 Like Nils in The Wonderful Adventures (Selma Lagerlöf, 1906), we are invited to explore the concept of scale, through the vantage point of fiction.
 Parallel to this tale of family and land, Bookman has devised a legend that should not be overlooked; it holds clues on how to read terrain also elsewhere.